traverson/traverson/README.md

       "resource": "http://api.io/follow/me/to/the/stars"
     }

-Now, since the next link given to `walk` is `resource`, Traverson will look for the property `resource`.
+Now, since the next link given to `follow` is `resource`, Traverson will look for the property `resource`.
 Finding that, Traverson will finally fetch the JSON document from `http://api.io/follow/me/to/the/stars`:

     http://api.io/follow/me/to/the/stars
     {